 Cienfuegos is not only a city and architecture.
 If we are tired of the hustle and bustle, we can go to this beautiful beach located only about 20 kilometres from Cienfuegos – Rancho Luna.
 There is a bar and a restaurant on the beach.
 There is a dolphinarium next to the beach, but according to our philosophy, we do not recommend visiting places where there are animals in captivity.

 In Cuba, you will find unique worldwide cemeteries that look like small towns.
 The monuments decorated in white marble do not arouse sadness, but even delight.
 Among the most famous cemetery of Cuba, the Cristóbal Colón in Havana, in your free time it is worth visiting the Queen’s Cemetery in Cienfuegos.
 The cemetery was established in 1837 and was initially used mainly to bury soldiers and volunteers who died in the fight for Cuban independence.
 Nowadays it serves as a municipal cemetery.

 The most famous grave of the cemetery is the Bella Durmiente or Sleeping Beauty.
 The tomb shows a sleeping young woman holding three flowers in a hand: poppies.
 They are a symbol of sleep and death.
 The tombstone was made for a woman who died at the age of 24 while giving birth.

 Prado (El Prado Promenade)

 The main pedestrian street of Cienfuegos is The Prado.
-It is the longest street of Cuba.
-Here you will find many restaurants and its favorite ice cream shop: Coopelia.
+It is the longest street in Cuba.
+Here you will find many restaurants and its favourite ice cream shop: Coppelia.
 In Prado you will also find a statue of Bartolomé Maximiliano Moré Gutiérrez, known as Benny Moré.
-His favorite musical genres were the son and the bolero.
+His favourite musical genres were the son and the bolero.
 He was known in the world as “the Cuban Elvis Presley”.